dumlutimuralp/antrea-packet-walks/part_b/README.md

 In this section the current flow will be matched against the egress rules of the Kubernetes Network Policy "frontendpolicy"; since it is the policy which is applied to the frontend pod and frontend pod is the initiator of the flow.

 In the previous section (Section 4) the flow could not be matched against The Kubernetes Network Policy "frontendpolicy", instead bypassed all the EgressRule tables.
 Because that flow' s destination IP was still the backendsvc service IP and Kubernetes Network Policy would not make an accurate check in that case and legitimate flows would have been blocked.
 This is the reason as to why the flow in Section 4 bypassed all the Egress Rule tables and got redirected to antrea-gw0 interface onwards to Kernel IP stack for iptables rule processing.
-Only after kube-proxy managed iptables rules applied DNAT on that flow (in Phase 1), which essentially translated the destination backendsvc service IP to one of the backend pods IP, then the new flow in this current phase, which is Phase 2, can be processed by Kubernetes Network Policy "frontendpolicy" as will be explained in this step.
+Only after kube-proxy managed iptables rules applied DNAT on that flow (in Section 4), which essentially translated the destination backendsvc service IP to one of the backend pods IP, then the current flow can be processed by Kubernetes Network Policy "frontendpolicy" as will be explained in this step.

 The content of the "frontendpolicy" is shown below.